ivandotv/typescript-babel-jest-rollup/README.md

 Nodemon is set to watch `dist/cjs` directory (where ES5 compile code is saved) and it will automatically reload `index.js`

-### Convetional Commits
+### Conventional Commits

-If you are not using [Convetional commits specifiction](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages, you should.
-Convetional commits CLI client is installed and it can be run by `npm run commit`.
+If you are not using [Conventional commits specifiction](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages, you should.
+Conventional commits CLI client is installed and it can be run by `npm run commit`.

 ### Generating documentation